Queen Munjeong: Early life and background

-Yun Myung-hye of the Papyeong Yun clan who was Jungjong's second queen consort died in 1515 and posthumously honoured as Queen Janggyeong.
-Two officials from Sarim faction had petitioned the King to restore status of the Deposed Queen Sin, Jungjong's first queen consort, who was deposed by Hungu faction in 1506.
-The officials who belong to the Hungu faction were against the idea and even caused that two officials to be exiled.
-Queen Dowager Jasun who was Jungjong's mother decided to picked new queen consort from her own clan, Papyeong Yun.
-This decision supported by Yun Im, brother of Queen Janggyeong and uncle of her son, the Crown Prince.
-The Queen from the Papyeong Yun clan was expected to be the Crown Prince's protectress.
-So, Yun Ji-Im's daughter chosen as new queen when she was 17 years old in 1517.
+Yun Myung-hye of the Papyeong Yun clan who was Jungjong's second queen consort died in 1515 after shortly giving birth to the Crown Prince Yi Ho and was posthumously honoured as Queen Janggyeong.
+Two officials from Sarim faction which was more lenient to empowering the King had petitioned him to restore status of the Deposed Queen Sin, Jungjong's first queen consort, who was deposed by Hungu faction in 1506.
+The officials who belonged to the Hungu faction were against the idea and retaliated by causing the two officials to be exiled.
+Queen Dowager Jasun who was Jungjong's mother as the Elder of the Palace decided to exercise her Royal prerogative, largely influenced by her political allies most of which were led by Yun Im and picked a new queen consort from her own clan, Papyeong Yun.
+This decision was supported by Yun Im, brother of Queen Janggyeong and uncle of her son, the Crown Prince.
+The Queen from the Papyeong Yun clan was expected to be the Crown Prince's protectress and secondly, the Queen Dowager was cautious as the elevation of one of Jungjong's three Royal Noble Consorts whose father's were the leaders of the Hungu faction to the position of Queen would have severely curtailed Royal power.
+So after mourning for two years, Yun Ji-Im's daughter was selected to became the new queen consort when she was 17-years-old and married the 29-year-old King Jungjong in 1517.